MoonPoet/xaprb-src/content/blog/2013/ultimate-notebook-and-journal-face-off.md

 ![Quo Vadis Habana](/media/2013/07/quo-vadis-habana.jpg)

 This notebook is a big step down in size and bulk from the previous two.
 It's a much more practical size to carry around, and it has the best cover of all of them, in my opinion.
 The cover isn't quite rigid; it's flexible enough not to be annoying and uncomfortable in a thin bag with other things crammed in.
-The paper is top-notch quality -- silky smooth and creamy.
+The paper is top-notch quality---silky smooth and creamy.

 ![Quo Vadis Habana](/media/2013/07/quo-vadis-small.jpg)